ibm-cloud-docs/containers/cs_uc_health.md

 On-demand compute, storage, and I/O services run in the public cloud with secure access to on-premises enterprise assets.
 Implement a CI/CD process and other parts of the IBM Garage Method to dramatically shorten delivery cycles.

 **Step 1: Secure the compute platform**
-* Apps that manage highly sensitive patient data can be rehosted on {{site.data.keyword.containerlong_notm}} that runs on Bare Metal for Trusted Compute.
-* Trusted Compute can verify the underlying hardware against tampering.
 * From that core, Vulnerability Advisor provides image, policy, container, and packaging scanning vulnerability scanning, for known malware.
 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
 With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.